 - Dredge the chicken in the flour mixture, then sear the chicken in the hot pot until the skins start to brown, about 5 minutes per side.
 Remove the chicken and set aside for now.
 Discard seasoned flour.

 - Add the remaining oil and stir in 1/2 cup flour to form a white batter.
 This is your roux.
-Cook, continuously stirring, until the roux darkens to the color of light chocolate.
-This should take about 20 minutes.
+Cook, stirring, until the roux darkens to the color of peanut butter (or light caramel), about 10-20 minutes.
 It is important to keep stirring.
 Do not let the roux burn at the bottom of the pot.

 - Add the onion, peppers and celery.
 Stir and cook for 5 minutes to soften.